Gharddammez/ecomhandy/README.md

 ## Contributing and Related Projects

-We have no contrubutors on our project apart from the two members.
+We have no contributors on our project apart from the two members.
 Nevertheless all are welcomed to contribute for the greater good of the project

 On matters related projects we have, Jumia, Jiji, Amazon and many others offering the same services we offer but we ought deliver more efficiently compared to 95% of the platforms